 About Suicide Crisis

-Although we are open to anyone who is feeling suicidal, we have a particular commitment to supporting people whose crisis has been triggered by a traumatic experience or experiences.
+Although the Suicide Crisis Centre is open to anyone who is feeling suicidal, we have a particular commitment to supporting people whose crisis has been triggered by a traumatic experience or experiences.

 A small team of dedicated, caring, well-qualified individuals will support you.
 By ensuring that only a small number of team members work with you, we can really get to know you.
 This allows us to build trust, and offer continuity.
 Our approach is based on empathy, care and kindness.